wjladams/wjladams.github.io/index.md

 mathematics in the Adolescent program.
 Here are some interesting links around that work:

+* [2019-2020 year Montessori resources](https://https://bamath.org/casa2019/): This includes full class assignment lists and tests for Mathematics, in addition to resources for other areas of studies.
 * [My Montessori github page with many resources](https://github.com/wjladams/montessori)
 * [Question and answer game developed by one of my students](https://aiden0709.github.io/MathGame/game.html)
 * [A grid poetry table generator](https://wjladams.github.io/montessori/html/grid-poetry.html)